trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/action-runner/windows/README.md

 1. **Windows Certificate Store**: Certificates are installed to the system's certificate store for general use.

 2. **Node.js Certificate Handling**: Since Node.js doesn't use the Windows Certificate Store ([nodejs/node#51537](https://github.com/nodejs/node/issues/51537)), the runner:
-   - Combines all certificates from `EXTRA_CERT_FILES` into a single file
-   - Places this file in the Node.js installation directory as `extra-ca-certs.crt`
+   - Creates a fresh `extra-ca-certs.crt` file in the Node.js installation directory
+   - Concatenates all certificates from `EXTRA_CERT_FILES` into this file
    - Sets `NODE_EXTRA_CA_CERTS` environment variable to point to this file

+This approach ensures:
+- Clean certificate state on each container restart
+- No duplicate certificates from previous runs
+- All certificates are properly formatted
-   - This ensures Node.js tools (npm, yarn, etc.) can access secure endpoints using the custom certificates
+- Node.js tools (npm, yarn, etc.) can access secure endpoints using the certificates

+The certificate handling is performed by the `Install-NodeExtraCaCerts` function in `CertificateHelpers.ps1`, which:
+1. Validates Node.js installation
+2. Processes certificate paths
+3. Creates a fresh certificate file
+4. Updates system environment variables

 ### Build Examples